 Springing from the success of the hit Nickel City Chef series is Nickel City Firing Line, which launched in the fall of 2012.
+It is slated to return for a second season in the fall of 2014.

 This live, three-part series bears some resemblance to the popular Food Network show Chopped, but features a slightly different format appropriate for a live audience.